joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 ReactDOM.render(<h1>Hello, world!</h1>, document.getElementById("root"));
 ```

 Now, to get this running as a web application, we need to set up our babel and webpack configs.
-To do this, create two files: `.babelrc` and `webpack.config.js` and add code to them respectfully:
+To do this, create two files: `.babelrc` and `webpack.config.js` and add code to each, respectfully:

 ```js
 {